-- In order to provide healthcare professionals with timely guidance, the American Association for the Study of Liver Diseases (AASLD) and the Infectious Diseases Society of America (IDSA) have developed a web-based process for the rapid formulation and dissemination of evidence-based, expert-developed recommendations for hepatitis C management (AASLD-IDSA 2018). - Recommended regimens are those that are favored for most patients in a given group, based on optimal efficacy, favorable tolerability and toxicity profiles, and duration. - The guidance also lists alternative regimens, which are those that are effective but, relative to recommended regimens, have potential disadvantages, limitations for use in certain patient populations, or less supporting data than recommended regimens.
+- In order to provide healthcare professionals with timely guidance, the American Association for the Study of Liver Diseases (AASLD) and the Infectious Diseases Society of America (IDSA) have developed a web-based process for the rapid formulation and dissemination of evidence-based, expert-developed recommendations for hepatitis C management (AASLD-IDSA 2020). - Recommended regimens are those that are favored for most patients in a given group, based on optimal efficacy, favorable tolerability and toxicity profiles, and duration. - The guidance also lists alternative regimens, which are those that are effective but, relative to recommended regimens, have potential disadvantages, limitations for use in certain patient populations, or less supporting data than recommended regimens.
 For a listing of alternative regimens, refer to the web-based guidance for full details. - For the general genotype 1 population, the guidance recommends 4 different regimens considered to have comparable efficacy: Epclusa, Harvoni, Mavyret, and Zepatier.
-The level of evidence and treatment duration depend on the genotype 1 subtype, prior treatment status (naïve or experienced), and the presence of cirrhosis. - The quidance recommends Epclusa and Mayvret for patients with genotype 2 or 3 infection. - The guidance recommends Epclusa, Harvoni, Mavyret, and Zepatier for the treatment of genotype 4 infection.
-The guidance recommends Epclusa, Harvoni, and Mavyret for treatment of genotype 5 and 6. - The guidance provides recommendations for several unique patient populations, including patients who have failed prior therapy with DAAs, co-infection with HIV/HCV, decompensated cirrhosis, recurrent HCV infection in the post-transplant setting, or renal impairment.
+The level of evidence and treatment duration depend on the genotype 1 subtype, prior treatment status (naïve or experienced), and the presence of cirrhosis. - The guidance recommends Epclusa and Mavyret for patients with genotype 2 or 3 infection. - The guidance recommends Epclusa, Harvoni, Mavyret, and Zepatier for the treatment of genotype 4 infection.
+The guidance recommends Epclusa, Harvoni, and Mavyret for treatment of genotype 5 and 6. - The guidance provides recommendations for several unique patient populations, including patients who have failed prior therapy with DAAs, co-infection with HIV/HCV, decompensated cirrhosis, recurrent HCV infection in the post-transplant setting, renal impairment, pregnancy, and children.
 Some key recommendations include: - Epclusa, Harvoni (listed as an alternative for patients with compensated cirrhosis), and Mavyret are recommended for genotype 1 patients with prior failure to HCV NS3/4A protease inhibitors.
-Epclusa (genotype 1b), Mavyret (regardless of genotype 1 subtype), and Vosevi (genotype 1a) are recommended for patients with prior failure to sofosbuvircontaining regimens. - o Vosevi is recommended in genotype 1, 3, 4, 5, or 6 patients with prior failure to an NS5A inhibitor-containing regimen. - Sovaldi-based regimens (ie, Epclusa, Harvoni, Sovaldi plus Daklinza) are recommended for patients with decompensated cirrhosis. - HIV/HCV-co-infected patients should be treated and re-treated the same as patients without HIV infection, after recognizing and managing interactions with antiretroviral medications. - For patients with stage 4 or 5 CKD (creatinine clearance below 30 mL/min), Mavyret (regardless of genotype) and Zepatier (genotypes 1 and 4 only) are recommended.
-For kidney transplant recipients, Harvoni (genotypes 1 and 4 only) and Mavvret are recommended.
+Epclusa (genotype 1b), Mavyret (regardless of genotype 1 subtype), and Vosevi (genotype 1a) are recommended for patients with prior failure to sofosbuvircontaining regimens. - Vosevi is recommended in genotype 1, 3, 4, 5, or 6 patients with prior failure to an NS5A inhibitor-containing regimen. - Mavyret + Sovaldi + RBV or Vosevi + RBV are recommended in patients with or without compensated cirrhosis who failed Vosevi monotherapy.
+Vosevi monotherapy or Mavyret + Sovaldi + RBV are recommended in patients with or without compensated cirrhosis who failed Mavyret monotherapy. - Sovaldi-based regimens (ie, Epclusa, Harvoni) are recommended for patients with decompensated cirrhosis. - HIV/HCV-co-infected patients should be treated and re-treated the same as patients without HIV infection, after recognizing and managing interactions with antiretroviral medications. - For patients with renal impairment, the guideline states no dose adjustment is required when using recommended DAA regimens.
+For kidney transplant recipients, Harvoni (genotypes 1, 4, 5 or 6), Mavyret, or Epclusa are recommended for treatment-naïve patients. - Mavyret (regardless of genotype) may be used in treatment-naive adolescents ages 12 years and older and Harvoni (genotype 1, 4, 5, or 6) may be used in treatment-naïve children ages 3 years and older.
+Children older than 3 years should receive treatment with DAAs available for a child's age group.